mariusmuntean/ChartJs.Blazor/README.md

 <link rel="stylesheet" href="_content/ChartJs.Blazor.Fork/ChartJsBlazor.css" />
 ```

+**Disclaimer:**
+Make sure to include the Blazor `_framework`-script before including the library-script.
+Otherwise, you will face the error: [Uncaught reference error: "Blazor is not defined at ChartJsInterop.js:5"](https://github.com/Joelius300/ChartJSBlazor/issues/94).
+This issue is also documented in the [known issues page](https://github.com/Joelius300/ChartJSBlazor/wiki/Known-issues#uncaught-reference-error-blazor-is-not-defined-at-chartjsinteropjs5).

 Now to creating the chart.
 Below is a simple example for a line-chart.
 Examples of the other chart types can be found in the [Wiki](https://github.com/Joelius300/ChartJSBlazor/wiki/Chart-types).
 You can find the examples also [here](https://github.com/Joelius300/ChartJSBlazor/blob/master/WebCore/Pages/) (the examples are probably more up to date in case the below code doesn't work).

-The example covers a few static options, how to use a simple point-dataset and how to dynamically initialize and update the data and the chart.
+The example covers a few static options, how to use a simple point-dataset and how to dynamically initialize and update the data displayed on the chart.

 ```csharp
 @page "/SimpleLineLinearExample"